-- Press the Z: N/A button at the bottom of the interface to view the model along the z-axis. - In the Diagrams layer. - In the D Treeview drag and drop the Diagrams layer on top of the Contours layer to ensure that the diagrams are plotted on top of the contours in the view window. - Double-click on the Diagrams layer and select Stress results of stress Sx(Fx, Mz) in the beam. - Select the Diagram Display tab and ensure the Label values option is selected, and the Label only if selected option is deselected.
+- Press the Z: N/A button at the bottom of the interface to view the model along the z-axis. - In the 🖵 Treeview, turn-on the display of the Diagrams layer. - In the Diagrams layer on top of the Contours layer to ensure that the diagrams are plotted on top of the contours in the view window. - Double-click on the Diagrams layer and select Stress results of stress Sx(Fx, Mz) in the beam. - Select the Diagram Display tab and ensure the Label values option is selected, and the Label only if selected option is deselected.
 Change the angle of the text to -45 and ensure that the number of significant figures to 4. - Select the Scale tab and set a local scale of magnitude 12mm. - Click OK to display the stress diagram at Fibre location I1.